SDI-SoftwareDefinedInverter/TAPAS/README.md

-drives, DC/DC power conversion, audio, robotics, magnetic field control, DC- battery charging, etc. Note that universality is achieved with a single, fixed hardware platform where the overall functionality is defined via software (changes) only ñ the reason why we coined the term ìSoftware Defined Inverterî (SDI).
+drives, DC/DC power conversion, audio, robotics, magnetic field control, DC- battery charging, etc. Note that universality is achieved with a single, fixed hardware platform where the overall functionality is defined via software (changes) only ‚Äì the reason why we coined the term ‚ÄúSoftware Defined Inverter‚Äù (SDI).

 TAPAS is Raspberry PI compatible and multiple boards can be used in collaboration, giving rise to many-phase applications such as quadrocopters